diegoclair/best-route-travel/README.md

   ```
   If the request as process with success the response will be a 204 http status code without a body.

+## 💻 Tech infos:
+- The architecture of files and folders was based on domain driven design.
+- I tried to use the best pratices of development
+  - Using interfaces and contract to not a create layers dependencies
+  - Principles of single responsability
+  - Unit tests

 :bowtie:
 <br><br>